K2SOsint/Bookmarklets/README.md

 Please note that for a lot of bookmarklets to work, ***pop-ups*** need to be ***enabled*** in the ***settings*** of the browser.
 Also, do not execute a bookmarklet from the blank or starting page of a browser, but go to an active webpage first.

 ### AdsAnalysis bookmarklet
 Made this bookmarklet thanks to the excellent presentation of Craig Silverman on OSMOSIS 2024.
 Once installed, click your bookmark when you are on the website to check if ads.txt is present.
 If so, it will open up a second tab to look in well-known.dev for more information.
+Make sure to login to well-know.dev to see more.

 ### BuiltwithCensys bookmarklet 🔮
 This bookmarklet takes any analytics code as input and will drop it in Builtwith.com and Censys.io to find any attached domains to the analytics code.
 Merged two of my bookmarklets into one.